 Voters within the District have approved a total of \$20.605 billion of general obligation bonds in five separate bond elections since 1997, as delineated in Table 1 below.
-A total of \$12.927 billion of the approved general obligation bonds have been issued (including the Prior Bonds to be refunded), with \$7.678 billion remaining to be issued under the bond authorizations listed below (collectively, the "Authorizations").
-The District presently expects to issue one or more series of general obligation bonds in an aggregate principal amount of approximately \$150.0 million in August 2014, subsequent to the issuance of the Bonds, pursuant to the Measure R Authorization or the Measure Y Authorization.
+Subsequent to the issuance of the Bonds, a total of \$13.063 billion of the approved general obligation bonds will have been issued and \$7.542 billion will remain to be issued under the bond authorizations listed below (collectively, the "Authorizations").
 See "Security and Sources of Payment for the Bonds - The District's General Obligation Bond Program and Bonding Capacity" herein.

 TABLE 1

-Los Angeles Unified School District
+LOS ANGELES UNIFIED SCHOOL DISTRICT

 General Obligation Bond Authorizations

 Amounts and Dates Authorized, Amount Issued, Amount Unissued and Purposes

-Bond Authorization Date Authorized by Voters Amount Authorized (\$ Billions) Amount Issued (1) (\$ Billions) Amount Unissued (\$ Billions) Purposes Proposition BB April 8, 1997 \$ 2.400 \$ 2.400 \$0.000 Health and safety improvements, computer technology and science labs, air conditioning and new construction Measure K November 5, 2002 3.350 3.350 0.000 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities Measure R March 2, 2004 3.870 3.635 0.235 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Measure Y November 8, 2005 3.985 3.542 0.443 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Measure Q November 4, 2008 7.000 0.000 7.000 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Total \$ 20.605 \$ 12.927 \$ 7.678
+Bond Authorization Date Authorized by Voters Amount Authorized (\$ Billions) Amount Issued (1)(2) (\$ Billions) Amount Unissued (\$ Billions) Purposes Proposition BB April 8, 1997 \$ 2.400 \$ 2.400 \$0.000 Health and safety improvements, computer technology and science labs, air conditioning and new construction Measure K November 5, 2002 3.350 3.350 0.000 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities Measure R March 2, 2004 3.870 3.710 0.160 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Measure Y November 8, 2005 3.985 3.603 0.382 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Measure Q November 4, 2008 7.000 0.000 7.000 New construction, acquisition, rehabilitation and upgrading of specifically identified school facilities, and installation and upgrading of information-technology infrastructure Total \$ 20.605 \$ 13.063 \$ 7.542